Superconductor Docs

 • Wrong port in HTTP services: Double-check the port matches what your app actually uses

-• App crashing on startup: Check the terminal for error messages
+• App crashing on startup: Check the command output on the loading screen or in the terminal

 Previews not loading